-A ‘person’ is not just restricted to individuals and may also include partnerships and corporations (even corporations that are based outside of Australia2).
+A ‘person’ is not just restricted to individuals and may also include partnerships and corporations (even corporations that are based outside of Australia).

 For more information about the Australian Consumer Law, see our Consumer Rights and Protections in Queensland Page.

-What are the elements for establishing a cause of action in misleading and deceptive conduct?
+What are the elements for establishing a cause of action in misleading or deceptive conduct?

-The following elements must be established in order to make a claim for misleading and deceptive conduct:
+The following elements must be established in order to make a claim for misleading or deceptive conduct:

 - The conduct was engaged in ‘in trade or commerce’; and

 - The conduct must have been misleading or deceptive or likely to mislead or deceive.

 What is ‘in trade or commerce’?

 Section 2 of the ACL establishes that ‘trade or commerce’ includes any business or professional activity within or between places outside of Australia (whether or not it was carried on for the purpose of making a profit).
 In Australia, ‘in trade or commerce’ has been held in common law to be conduct that is carried out in a trading or commercial business, or that has a trading or commercial character.